LingxiTang/LingxiTang.github.io/_projects/NoGRC.md

 ____________________________________________________________________________________________________________________________________________________________________________________

 At this stage, I invite you to play with the interactive dashboard below, where you can compare actual and hypothetical GE results.
-Pick a year and a scenario; hover (or tap) a segment for details.
-The dashed lines mark the &frac12; majority and &frac23; supermajority thresholds.
-(Prefer the notebook version?
-It's still on [Binder](https://mybinder.org/v2/gh/LingxiTang/NoGRCExperiment/HEAD?labpath=Results_Visualisation_interactive.ipynb).)
+The dashed lines mark the simple majority and supermajority thresholds.

 {% raw %}
 <style>